 What will the EP company offer?
 Probably around 80 percent of the value of your house, or perhaps 50 percent of the value of your equity.
 You’re going to leave a lot of money on the table.
 Sure, you’re not going to have to fix it up.
 It will be way less effort than a traditional sale, it’s going to be quick and it’s going to be cash.
 But you’re getting a lot less money.

 So, what should you do instead?
 You should hire a traditional Realtor.
 I know it’s a pain, I know they charge commissions, I know it’s going to take more time, but you’ll likely end up with a lot more money in your pocket.

 Another idea: If you really can’t be bothered with selling, try renting out your house.
+If it works as a vacation rental, you can use services like Flipkey, VRBO, Homestay.com or Airbnb.
+If not, look for long-term tenants.
 Even better, try renting to somebody on a lease purchase agreement, so that they may end up buying your house.

 Any of those alternatives are probably better than selling to one of these “as-is” cash buyers.